 - (1) A division of Capital Research and Management Company (CRMC). - (2) TI understands that Capital World Investors is deemed to be the beneficial owner of these shares as a result of CRMC acting as an investment advisor to various investment companies.
-Capital World Investors has sole voting power for 92,891,100 shares and sole dispositive power for 111.758.600 shares. - (3) TI understands that BlackRock, Inc. has sole dispositive power and sole voting power for these shares.
+Capital World Investors has sole voting power for 97,165,962 and sole dispositive power for 116,618,462 of these shares. - (3) TI understands that Capital Research Global Investors is deemed to be the beneficial owner of these shares as a result of CRMC acting as an investment advisor to various investment companies.
+Capital Research Global Investors has sole dispositive power and sole voting power for these shares. - (4) TI understands that BlackRock, Inc. has sole dispositive power and sole voting power for these shares. - (5) TI understands that PRIMECAP Management Company has sole voting power for 14,737,028 and sole dispositive power for 57,763,753 of these shares.